 Attribute Exploratory Developing Established Model 2.3.1 Digital Citizenship Students and educators have not considered digital citizenship yet.
-Students and educators know what digital citizenship means but have little opportunity to develop it. • Students have opportunities to develop digital citizenship and practice responsible use of technology in multiple settings.
-0 points 1 point 2 points s 3 points 2.3.2 Technology for Learning Students use teacher- selected technology as a substitute for traditional tools.
+Students and educators know what digital citizenship means but have little opportunity to develop it. · · Students have opportunities to develop digital citizenship and practice responsible use of technology in multiple settings.
+0 points 1 point 2 points 3 points 2.3.2 Technology for Learning Students use teacher- selected technology as a substitute for traditional tools.
 For example, taking notes online rather than in a paper notebook.
 Students learn how to use teacher-selected technology, such as PowerPoint.
-The technology is used to demonstrate understanding, rather than for knowledge construction. communication, simulations, or spreadsheets) for analysis, Students select and use technology to manage tasks and create new technology products, such as podcasts or apps.
+The technology is used to demonstrate understanding, rather than for knowledge construction.
+Students select technology (such as online communication, simulations, or spreadsheets) for analysis, synthesis, evaluation and/or interpretation during knowledge construction.
+Students select and use technology to manage tasks and create new technology products, such as podcasts or apps.
 Students consider and engage an intended audience.
-0 points 1 point 2 points s 3 points Reference th attributes.
+0 points 1 point 2 points 3 points

 Reference the Nevada State Standards for Computer Science and Integrated Technology for more information about these attributes.